Wilcolab/Anythink-Market-z3xk4/readme.md

 1) Install Docker on your machine.
 2) Clone the project repository from GitHub on your machine.
 3) Go to the project directory and run command docker-compose -up
+4) This should setup the repo on your local machine to complete the next steps.